Malbryn/MalFramework/mission_framework/core/grass_cutter/README.md

 # Grass Cutter
 ## Description:
-_This module adds an option to the players so they can remove grass around them._
+_This module adds an option to the player so they can remove grass around them._

 _By default, an entrenching tool is required to perform the action._